We are very open to new faces and fresh ideas so please get in touch if you're interested!

 She has recently started a new role as conservation officer at the People's History Museum in Manchester.

+Marina is a PhD student at the University of Glasgow.
 Marina holds an MPhil in textile conservation from the University of Glasgow (2020).
-She has also an MA in Conservation and Restoration of Cultural Heritage from the Universitat Politècnica de València, Spain (2018), and a BA in Art, Conservation and Restoration form the Universidade Católica Portuguesa, Portugal (2016).
+She has also an MA in Conservation and Restoration of Cultural Heritage from the Universitat Politècnica de València, Spain (2018), and a BA in Art, Conservation and Restoration from the Universidade Católica Portuguesa, Portugal (2016).

 Marina has worked in a range of different heritage and conservation organizations in Brazil, Portugal, Spain and the United Kingdom.
-She is a textile conservator at the Textile Conservation Limited, Bristol.
+She holds a position as regional programme manager at the International Institute for Conservation of Historic and Artistic Works (IIC).
 Marina currently researches embedding environmental sustainability in conservation education at the Kelvin Centre for Conservation and Cultural Heritage Research at the University of Glasgow, where she has also been a guest lecturer.
-Marina is the environmental sustainability associate editor for the News in Conservation (IIC).
+Marina is an associate editor for Rethinking Conservation through Sustainability for News in Conservation (IIC).

 Ania Golebiowska is a textile conservator based in Brighton.
 She moved to the UK in 2015 to join Zenzie Tinker Conservation studio after graduating from MA Textile Conservation degree at Academy of Fine Arts in Warsaw.